Fuller, Smith & Turner PLC: Holdings in Company

 8B1.
 Financial Instruments according to (DTR5.3.1R.(1) (a))

-Type of financial Expiration Exercise/ Number of voting rights that may be acquired if the % of voting instrument date conversion period instrument is exercised/converted rights Sub Total 8.B1
+Type of financial Expiration Exercise/ Number of voting rights that may be acquired if the % of voting instrument date conversion period instrument is exercised/converted rights Securities Lending 11071 0.020000 Sub Total 8.B1 11071 0.020000%

 8B2.
 Financial Instruments with similar economic effect according to (DTR5.3.1R.(1) (b))